 Tax Court Lawyers in Springfield

-Any legal issue that concerns federal taxes in Springfield, Oregon, or anywhere else in the U.S., can go to tax court.
-It's most often the case that the IRS initiates legal action against a taxpayer, alleging that they have failed to pay all of their required taxes, or are delinquent in some other way.
-The taxpayer normally has 90 days to respond, which initiates adversarial tax court proceedings.
+Any legal issue that concerns federal taxes in Springfield, Florida, or anywhere else in the U.S., can go to tax court.
+It's most often the case that the IRS initiates legal action against a taxpayer, alleging that they have failed to pay all of their obligated taxes, or are delinquent in some other way.
+The taxpayer usually has 90 days to respond, which initiates adversarial tax court proceedings.
 Failing to respond may result in the taxpayer forfeiting their rights to contest the allegations against them.

-Do I Need a Springfield, Oregon Tax Attorney?
+Do I Need a Springfield, Florida Tax Attorney?